 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. how to deal with erroneous measurements?
-B.9.6.
-Is the measurement interval identified and deemed appropriate? /1/ DR See B.9.1 ОК B.9.7.
-Is the registration , monitoring , measurement and reporting procedure defined? /1/ DR See B.9.1 OK B.9.8.
+Final Concl. appropriate?
+B.9.4.
+Is the measurement equipment described and deemed appropriate? /1/ DR See B.9.1 OK B.9.5.
+Is the measurement accuracy addressed and deemed appropriate?
+Are procedures in place on how to deal with erroneous measurements? /1/ DR See B.9.1 OK B.9.6.
+Is the measurement interval identified and deemed appropriate? /1/ DR See B.9.1 OK B.9.7.
+Is the registration, monitoring, measurement and reporting procedure defined? /1/ DR See B.9.1 OK B.9.8.
 Are procedures identified for maintenance of monitoring equipment and installations?
 Are the calibration intervals being observed? /1/ DR See B.9.1 OK B.9.9.
 Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1/ DR See B.9.1 OK B.10.
 Monitoring of Baseline Emissions It is established whether the monitoring plan provides for reliable and complete baseline emission data over time.
-B.10.1.
-Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining baseline emissions during the crediting period? /1/ DR According to AMS-III.D Version 14, the baseline emissions are calculated ex ante considering the estimated swine population hosted by each farm, and respective default values of MCF, VS and B_0 according to the 2006 IPCC Guidelines.
-However these figures were not justified.
-See B.5.1 and B.8.1 CAR 1 ОК B.10.2.
-Are the choices of baseline GHG indicators reasonable and conservative? /1/ DR See B.10.1 OK
+B.10.1.Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining baseline emissions during the crediting period? /1/ DR According to AMS-III.D Version 14, the baseline emissions are calculated ex ante considering the estimated swine population hosted by each farm, and respective default CAR-1 OK